Internal friction controls active ciliary oscillations near the instability threshold: Results

-\section{Experimental System}
+\subsection{{ Experimental system}}

-The experimental system consists of isolated axonemes, purified from the unicellular algae \textit{Chlamydomonas reinhardtii}, and reactivated in-vitro by the addition of ATP (Methods, SI).
-The axonemes are 11 $\mu$m in length and clamped at one end on a glass cover slip, whose oscillations are approximately planar with an average centreline height of $\sim$ 0.9 $\upmu$m from the surface.
-Passive microspheres are introduced into the suspension as tracers for measuring flow of the ambient fluid using particle tracking velocimetry (PTV) (Methods).
-We capture motion of both the axoneme and tracers at high spatio-temporal resolution using a 60X phase objective coupled with a high speed camera (1200 frames per second).
-Figure \ref{Figure1-Motion}a shows time lapse images of the axoneme and tracers at selected time points through the beat cycle (Movie S1).

-The position of the axoneme is sampled at sufficiently many points over its length to construct a global Chebyshev polynomial interpolant of the parametric form $\boldsymbol{R}(s)=\sum\boldsymbol{a}_{n}(t)T_{n}(s)$ where $0\leq s\leq L$ is the arc-length and $\boldsymbol{a}_{n}$ is a vector of Chebyshev coefficients for the $x$ and $y$ components of the position \cite{ChebfunGuide}.
-The discretely sampled axoneme and the interpolated centreline are shown in Fig. \ref{Figure1-Motion}b.
-Higher order derivatives of the interpolation lose accuracy at the base and terminus of the axoneme and data from those parts are, accordingly, discarded (SI, Fig.~S1).
+Isolated and reactivated axonemes of $ \sim 11 ~\upmu$m length and $ \sim 0.2 ~\upmu$m diameter \cite{Nicastro2006}, purified from the unicellular algae \textit{Chlamydomonas reinhardtii}, are clamped at one end on a glass cover slip.
+Their oscillations, with beat frequency $ \nu_b \sim 16.22 $ Hz, are approximately planar with an average centreline height $h \sim 0.9 ~\upmu$m from the surface.
+Passive microspheres are introduced into the suspension as tracers for measuring flow of the ambient fluid using particle tracking velocimetry (PTV) (see Materials and Methods).
+We capture motion of both the axoneme and tracers at high spatio-temporal resolution using a 60X phase objective coupled with a high speed camera (Fig.~\ref{Figure1-Motion}A and movie S1).
+The detailed experimental procedure is described in Material and Methods.
+The position of the axoneme is sampled at many points over its length to construct a global Chebyshev polynomial interpolant of the parametric form $\boldsymbol{R}(s)=\sum\boldsymbol{a}_{n}(t)T_{n}(s)$ where $0\leq s\leq L$ is the arc-length and $\boldsymbol{a}_{n}$ is a vector of Chebyshev coefficients for the $x$ and $y$ components of the position (Fig.~\ref{Figure1-Motion}B).

-\section{Filament geometry and mechanics}
+\subsection{{ Filament geometry and mechanics}}